joldenb/wdi-orientation/README.md

 <!-- Zeb needs to enforce/remind this week 1. -->

-### A-ha Moments
+### Shout Outs

-Another thing we want to stress is the **A-ha Moment**.
-Any time you suddenly get something, whenever you have that "A-ha" or "light bulb" moment please share it with the rest of the class on the #wdi-den-halloween channel.
+Another thing we want to stress is the **Shout Out**.
+Any time one of your squadmates gives you an "A-ha" moment, or knocks a lab out of the park, please share it with the rest of the class on the #wdi3 channel.
 It can be anything in the course, even if it's not related to the current topic, and can also be something we covered a few weeks ago.

-"It's not at all important to get it right the first time.
+> "It's not at all important to get it right the first time.
 It's vitally important to get it right the last time." - Dave Thomas (Not the Wendy's Guy)

 <!--
-[comment]: <> (An example of something completely unrelated or tangentially related is that I understood the proprietary JS framework at a company only after I studied another framework called EmberJS)

-The Consultant speaking here could put something they recently found out to be #1 A-ha Moment
+[comment]: <> (Instructor should have a shout-out ready for a developer or co-instructor)

-[cfu]: <> (Fo5 CFUs)
+[cfu]: <> (Fo5 on everything we just covered)
 -->

 <!--9:55 5 minutes -->

 ## Schedule

-The typical [schedule for the week](https://github.com/den-wdi-2/schedule/blob/master/README.md) is below:
+The typical [schedule for the week](https://github.com/den-wdi-3/schedule/) is below:

 #### Daily Schedule Overview